Career Band Salary Increases & Adjustments

 As competencies are developed through work experience, education, and training and are used on the job, employees may become eligible for salary adjustment consideration.
 Increases are subject to the employing department’s funding availability.
-All salary increases of 20% or more must be reviewed by the Office of State Personnel.
+All salary increases of 20% or more must be reviewed by the Office of State Human Resources.

 A salary increase within the pay range of the band to which an employee is assigned resulting from increase in competencies.
 There are two types of salary increases related to career progression: